NEWS & EVENTS

 Register online now!

 Meet Lu (short for Lumen) the lightning bug!
 Lu will teach us ways we can put our trust in God when we are afraid, challenged, or called to do God’s work and to share the Good News of God’s love through Jesus Christ.
 We’re forming our leadership team now!
 Contact Heather to serve on this very important team.
 Parents and grandparents, we cannot do this without you.
 Please consider serving.
+Registration for Preschool is now full, but you may still register for Kindergarten -5th Grade (Completed).

 Sign up Online

-April 21 is Pantry Sunday!
+July 21 is Pantry Sunday!

 Bring your food and hygiene items to Sunday worship on the 3rd Sunday of the month, or drop them inside the circle drive doors at church anytime.
 The most needed items are listed below.